 Massive Open Online Classes, or MOOCs, are online courses that are open to a large amount of participants and utilize traditional course materials, as well as more innovative features such as videos.

 These MOOCs (Massive Open Online Classes) are being offered completely free through Phoenix College.
-The courses start on Tuesday, January, 15, 2015 and end on Friday, May 8, 2015.
-Registration is now open.
+There are no registration fees and all of the required course materials are free.
+The courses are self-paced and registration is ongoing.

-The following two developmental math courses are being offered:
+The following 10 math courses are being offered:

 Download developmental math MOOC registration instructions.

 If you are interested in a course diagnostic for Arithmetic, Introductory Algebra, Intermediate Algebra, or College Algebra, download the diagnostic registration directions.
 A diagnostic is an assessment that reviews the skills needed to be successful in the course indicated by the title of the diagnostic.
 A diagnostic is one assessment, not complete course materials.

 - A self-study course is an online course that offers all of the course materials of other courses, but is designed for you to use as you wish for self-study.
 You can use the resources anyway you feel will help you learn.

 - All of the course offer an ebook, video lessons for all major topics, and online homework with instant feedback and video help.
 There are also discussion forums for students to collaborate.
 An optional print copy of the text is available for $20 or less.

 What topics do these courses offer?

 - Each of the courses are designed to match the course competencies of the Maricopa Community College District.
 For a list of the course competencies, search by the course number at https://www2.maricopa.edu/